Coexistence of Anderson Localization and Quantum Scarring in Two Dimensions

-As discussed in Fig.~\ref{fig:crossover}, at energies \(E_n \gtrsim V_0\), the spectrum contains both delocalized and scarred eigenstates.
-In 2D, the mean spacing between adjacent energy levels scales as \( \sim L^{-2}\)~\cite{Girvin_Yang_2019}.
-Consequently, a fixed set of \(10^4\) computed eigenstates spans a progressively narrower absolute energy window as the system size increases (see Fig.~\ref{fig:ipr-energy-anderson} in SM).
-Therefore, larger systems require an increasingly greater number of eigenstates to reach energies at which the periodicity of the underlying geometry becomes dynamically relevant.
-The fixed sampled spectrum is thus dominated by delocalized states, while the scar-bearing window are pushed to higher relative energies.
+At energies \(E_n \gtrsim V_0\), the spectrum contains two regimes, as already discussed in the context of Fig.~\ref{fig:crossover}.
+At intermediate-energies, the eigenstates are predominantly extended possessing very low IPR values, with no scarring, because the de Broglie wavelength remains too large to resolve the periodic potential structure.
+As the energy is increased further, the semiclassical mechanism outlined above comes into play: Degenerate manifolds associated with families of POs emerge, and local disorder can mix these states to produce variational scars.
+As a result, the high-energy region contains a mixture of ergodic and scarred eigenstates.

-The coexistence of AL, delocalized, and scarred states within the same sample can thus be explained by the interplay between the energy-dependent \(\xi(E)\) and the finite system size.
-We find that scarred states emerge when (i) \(\xi(E)\) becomes comparable to or exceeds \(L\), and (ii) de Broglie wavelength becomes sufficiently small to allow eigenfunctions to resolve the underlying PO structure imposed by the bounded geometry.
-In this regime, the system admits families of unstable and marginally stable POs embedded within the chaotic sea, and interference along these trajectories imprints the characteristic directional, variational scarred patterns onto the corresponding eigenstates~\cite{kaplan_ann.phys_264_171_1998,Heller_book}.
+In 2D-systems, the mean level spacing scales as \(L^{-2}\).
+A fixed set of \(10^4\) resolved eigenstates hence spans a progressively narrower absolute energy window as the system size increases.
+In other words, larger systems require increasingly more eigenstates in order to reach the high-energy regime where the periodic structure becomes resolved and scars appear.
+This scaling can also be understood from Weyl's law~\cite{Girvin_Yang_2019,Gutzwiller_book}: the cumulative number of states below energy \(E\) follows \(N(E) \simeq (L^2/4\pi)E\), implying that the number of eigenstates required to reach a fixed characteristic energy grows proportionally to \(L^2\).